Rare disaster: Applications

-The Equity Premium
+Equity premium

 Much of the equity premium puzzle can be explained by the rare disaster scenarios proposed by Barro and Rietz.
 The basic reasoning is that if people are aware that rare disasters (i.e. the Great Depression or World War I and World War II) may occur, but the disaster never occurs during their lives, then the equity premium will appear high.

 Barro and subsequent economists have provided historical evidence to support this claim.
 Using this evidence, Barro shows that rare disasters occur frequently and in large magnitude, in economies around the world from a period from the mid-19th century to the present day.

 Further, the evidence shows that in the long run the risk premium is around 5.0% in most countries.
 However, when looking at specific periods of time this premium may be higher or lower.
 For example, if a data set of the period of the Great Depression is observed, then the equity premium will be about 0.4%, because the Great Depression was a rare disaster.

-Risk-Free Interest Rate Behavior
+Risk-free interest rate behavior

 The risk-free interest rate (the interest received on fixed income, like bonds issued by extremely safe entities, typically governments) may also be explained by rare disasters.
 Using data in the United States, the rare disaster model shows that the risk-free rate falls by a large margin (from 0.127 to 0.035) when a rare disaster with the probability of 0.017 is introduced into the data set.

 Furthermore, Barro defends the criticisms about the behavior of the risk free rate raised by Mehra with respect to the Great Depression and events such as dropping the Atom Bomb in World War II.
 He reasons that two effects go into people's expectation of rare disasters-the probability of a rare disaster and the probability of default.
 In an event that has the possibility of nuclear war (like the Cuban Missile Crisis or World War II), the probability of a disaster would rise and therefore, decrease interest rates.
 However, the probability of government default on bonds also increases, because of the possible destruction of countries, which raises the rate on bonds.
 These two forces counteract which leads to ambiguity.
 As shown left with the risk free rate rising before and falling after the Great Depression, then falling initially during World War II and then rising afterward.